RobertBaruch/amaranth-tutorial/README.md

-# nmigen-tutorial
+# amaranth-tutorial
-A tutorial for using nmigen
+A tutorial for using [Amaranth HDL](https://amaranth-lang.org/).

-WORK IN PROGRESS
+WORK IN PROGRESS: converting from nmigen to Amaranth.

 1. [Installing](1_install.md)
 2. [Values](2_values.md)